kelson8/MenyooSP/README.md

 - GTA V Version 3095.0 or newer.

 ## Build
-Visual Studio 2022 required
-- I used v17.0.4
+Visual Studio 2022 required, the project should easily be built by opening the Menyoo.sln and building with Visual Studio in either debug x64 or release x64.

 ## Install
  Copy the Menyoo.asi file along with the menyooStuff folder to the Grand Theft Auto V game directory.